xning11/SQLpractice/README.md

 This repository contains query exercises in [MySQL](https://www.mysql.com/).

-I used [MySQL Workbench](https://dev.mysql.com/doc/workbench/en/) to write these queries.
+I collected these sql questions online (thanks to these content-providers) and practiced them using [MySQL Workbench](https://dev.mysql.com/doc/workbench/en/).
 Below are the three databases I used for practice.

-I collected questions online (thanks to these content-providers) and answered most of them.
-I also wrote a simple [notebook](https://github.com/xning11/SQLpractice/blob/master/mysql-in-python.ipynb) to connect&write queries for later data analysis in python.
+I  wrote a simple [notebook](https://github.com/xning11/SQLpractice/blob/master/mysql-in-python.ipynb) to connect&write queries for later data analysis in python.

+I collected a list of query [exercises](https://github.com/xning11/SQLpractice/blob/master/sql-stanford-db-sql-course.MD) from [Stanform DB5 SQL Course](https://lagunita.stanford.edu/courses/DB/SQL/SelfPaced/course/).

+I collected a list of SQL high-level quick [questions](https://github.com/xning11/SQLpractice/blob/master/sql-quick-questions.MD).

-You are welcome to use it or contribute to it.
+You are welcome to use it.
 Any comments or suggestions are also welcomed and appreciated.

 ## MySQL Databases